 On the other hand, pursuant to Article 203 of the TCC, if a parent company wholly owns a subsidiary, the board of directors of the parent company may give instructions (in line with the determined and factual group policies) which can cause financial loss to the subsidiary.
 The board of directors of the subsidiary must comply with the instructions of the parent company.
 However, the parent company cannot give instructions that would exceed the subsidiary's solvency, compromise its existence and cause the loss of its important assets.
 If the loss incurred in the subsidiary company because of the instructions given by the parent company and its executives is not compensated for within that accounting year, or if the company is not granted an equivalent right of claim by specifying the date and the method of compensation, the creditors who have suffered the loss have the right to claim for compensation against the parent company and its board of directors responsible for the loss.

 Pursuant to the Turkish Enforcement and Bankruptcy Law (Law No. 2004) (EBL), transactions entered into by the bankrupt debtor within a certain period of time prior to bankruptcy can be invalidated by the court, to which is applied by the creditors of the debtor.
 Such transactions to be invalidated include donations and similar actions, disposals made in bad faith and transactions providing advantage to some creditors by the debtor.

 Priority of claims

-Under Private International Law, Turkish courts will only enforce a judgment of a foreign court if:
+Turkish courts will enforce a judgment of foreign courts when:

 Acquisitions of public companies